Supporting Wilmington Charities

 A. The foundation gives to non-profit Landfall organizations whose purpose is public enjoyment, such as the free Kenan Chapel concerts that are open to or benefit the public.
 We have also created a Landfall Coummunity Marathon Fund to say thanks and give a gift back to the Landfall Community for allowing us to use their streets for the race.
 We do not donate to the Country Club of Landfall or to the COA.

 A. Historically, almost completely through Landfall property owners and club members, and primarily through the annual Gala.
 The foundation is working hard to expand this effort by adding new events and needs your support.

 Q. Who can attend a foundation event?

 A. Anyone.
-Since the foundation raises money for Wilmington charities, none of its events are closed.
+Since the foundation raises money for Wilmington non-profits, none of its events are closed.

 Q. How much of my donation reaches Wilmington non-profit organizations?